Master of Arts in Social Work

 Admissions and Selection Criteria

-1. A copy of their third level transcripts (it must be a relevant qualification within the discipline of social sciences)
+1. A copy of their third-level transcripts (it must be a relevant qualification within the discipline of social sciences)

-2. CV (if not already uploaded
+2. CV

-3. Applicants will be given 3 templates by the admissions team: (a) Academic Reference Template (b) Employer Reference Template and (c) a Work/Practice Experience form Template
+3. Three templates that applicants are required to complete (a) an Academic Reference Template, (b) an Employer Reference Template, and (c) a Work/Practice Experience form Template

-Application Process
+Process

 Stage One: